 entity.node.canonical: route_name: entity.node.canonical base_route: entity.node.canonical title: 'View' entity.node.edit_form: route_name: entity.node.edit_form base_route: entity.node.canonical title: Edit entity.node.delete_form: route_name: entity.node.delete_form base_route: entity.node.canonical title: Delete weight: 10 entity.node.version_history: route_name: entity.node.version_history base_route: entity.node.canonical title: 'Revisions' weight: 20 entity.node_type.edit_form: title: 'Edit' route_name: entity.node_type.edit_form base_route: entity.node_type.edit_form entity.node_type.collection: title: List route_name: entity.node_type.collection base_route: entity.node_type.collection

-All of the options relevant to local task links will be covered in the tutorial, Add a Local Task Link.
+Learn more about local task links in Add a Local Task Link.

 Contextual links, unlike the links we've looked at so far, are not only specified via a YAML file.
 Contextual links should identify the particular route (named URL path) that will be used as contextual links.
 These routes are listed in a YAML file with the .links.contextual.yml extension.
 In addition to the YAML file a contextual link needs to add a